massonix/sampling_artifacts/README.md

 2. QC and normalization: filter out poor-quality cells and genes and normalize expression counts.
 3. Dimensionality reduction, clustering and annotation of cell types.

-Finally, each notebook (*.Rmd) has an associated report (*.html).
+Each notebook (\*.Rmd) has an associated report (\*.html).
 The reports are useful to visualize the results of each section as well as the diagnostic plots that we used to set the thresholds and parameters.
-For a quick inspection, one can copy the URL of the report in the [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/).
+For a quick inspection, one can copy the URL of the report in the [GitHub & BitBucket HTML Preview](https://htmlpreview.github.io/) (note that side bar and table will not be available with it).

+Finally, the figures_scripts directory contains most of the scripts needed to produce the figures as they appear in the paper.
+The remaining supplementary figures are created either in the notebooks in 4-Revision, or were created by other coauthors.